 - where we have other legitimate reasons for doing so (to the extent permitted by applicable law).

 If you refuse to provide us with certain information when requested, we may not be able to deal with you and/or perform any contract we have entered into with you.
-Alternatively, we may be unable to comply with our legal or regulatory obligations.
+Moreover, we may be unable to comply with our legal or regulatory obligations.

 When we collect contact information from you (for example, when you provide us with your business card), we may add your details to our contacts database and to our mailing lists.
 In all other cases, we will usually inform you (before collecting your information) if we intend to use your information for marketing purposes or if we intend to disclose your information to any third party for such purposes.

-You can change your preferences for receiving Duane Morris event invitations, legal updates, marketing emails and other information from us by clicking on the link provided to “update my subscriptions” link in any Duane Morris email you may receive containing such information.
+You can change your preferences for receiving Duane Morris event invitations, legal updates, marketing emails and other information from us by clicking on the link provided to “update my subscriptions” link in any such Duane Morris email you may receive containing such information.

 You also have the right to ask us not to process your personal information for marketing purposes.
-You can exercise the above right at any time by clicking on the “unsubscribe” link in a Duane Morris email, by sending us an email at firstname.lastname@example.org or by writing to us at the following address: Duane Morris LLP, FAO Data Privacy Manager, 30 South 17th Street, Philadelphia, PA 19103-4196, USA.
+You can exercise the above right at any time by clicking on the “unsubscribe” link in a Duane Morris marketing email, by sending us an email at firstname.lastname@example.org or by writing to us at the following address: Duane Morris LLP, FAO Data Privacy Manager, 30 South 17th Street, Philadelphia, PA 19103-4196, USA.

 We will delete your personal data:

-- when it is no longer reasonably required to fulfil the purpose for which it was collected; or
+- when it is no longer reasonably required to fulfill the purpose for which it was collected;